 2015 City Population Estimates

-The latest city estimates came out today, so let’s take a look at them.
+The latest 2015 city population estimates came out today from the US Census, so let’s take a look at them.

 First of all, let’s look at the top 25 cities in Ohio on July 1, 2015, and the population change from July 1, 2014.